NetDenizen/booru-wizard/README.md

 To build with PyInstaller, use this command from the root directory of the repository:

-`python3 -m pyinstaller --clean --onefile --windowed --strip --icon NONE --name booru-wizard main.py`
+`python3 -m PyInstaller --clean --onefile --windowed --strip --icon NONE --name booru-wizard main.py`

 main.py can also be run directly with the booru-wizard files present in the same directory: